decrescentisr/shopr/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
 # shopr
 This is a fully developed e-commerce store with Sanity.io and NEXT.js 18.
 It is powered by Clerk for Authentication, Shadcn/ui for shopping cart capabilities, Stripe for payment systems, Search capabilities, caching functionality, and coupon code functionality.
 Tailwind CSS powers the front end UI/UX.
 This is a complete and error free build.

+You must have the following accounts and CLI's for this project to work:
+1. Clerk
+2. Shadcn/ui
+3. Sanity.io
+4. Stripe developer account and install on your local machine
+5. Optional Vercel account